UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 We can do so with `.fillna()`.

 Perhaps it’s missing from the data because he didn’t cycle that particular day.
-Replacing the `NaN` value with 0 in this case would make sense.
+Replacing the `NaN` value with 0, in this case, would make sense.

 Now index 2 now has a `Distance` of `0.00`.